mborgerson/wiki-export/wiki/SMBus.md

 The controller for the SMBus interface in the Xbox is a PCI device with the DevID 01B4 and it is built into MPCX southbridge.
 It supports bus arbitration and the Xbox kernel will retry transactions if a collision occurs.
-This means it is safe to use a second SMBus master (a USB-SMBus adapter, for example) while the Xbox is running *as long as the second master also supports arbitration*.
+This means it is safe to use a second SMBus master (like a USB-SMBus adapter) while the Xbox is running *as long as the second master also supports arbitration*.
 Adapters based on the Silicon Labs CP2112 or Microchip MCP2221 chips will work, for example.